Alethio36/mediastack/README.md

 A gated interface's domain address asks the portal first: not logged in → the portal's login, then straight back; logged in but not in `admins` → refused.
-Gated: the panel, Apprise, every admin tool (the arrs, Prowlarr, Bazarr, the download clients, LazyLibrarian, Cleanuparr, WatchState, Pi-hole) and Traefik's dashboard.
+Gated: the panel, Apprise, every admin tool (the arrs, Prowlarr, Bazarr, the download clients, LazyLibrarian, Cleanuparr, WatchState, Pi-hole, ErsatzTV) and Traefik's dashboard.
+Navidrome sits behind a *household* gate: anyone in `media-users` gets in, and the portal tells Navidrome who they are (it creates them on their first visit); music apps use `/rest/` with a password each user sets once in Navidrome's settings.
+Every route past a gate strips the portal's identity headers, and Navidrome trusts only Traefik's address — Traefik keeps one fixed address on the stack network's fixed range (`MEDIASTACK_SUBNET`, `MEDIASTACK_IP_RANGE`, `TRAEFIK_ADDRESS`; change them only if they clash with your LAN — the first `up` after the change recreates the network once).
+Your household apps appear on everyone's dashboard under Media.
 While the portal runs, their host ports listen on 127.0.0.1 only — the domain address is the way in — and the arrs trust the portal (one login;
 `wire arr` switches them, never before their ports are closed).
 Companion apps (nzb360, LunaSea, Home Assistant…) use the domain address: the arrs' and